 But Johnson’s parents felt that his death was not being taken seriously, in part because of his race, or because a larger cover-up was at play.

 Kendrick Johnson lived with his family in Valdosta, Georgia and attended Lowndes High School.
 His family and friends described him as a sweet and quiet boy.
-He was a three-sport athlete and dreamed of one day playing professional football.
+He was a three-sport athlete and dreamed of playing professional football.

 But those dreams were cut short when his body was found by students entering the gymnasium rolled up in a standing gym mat.
 His sneakers were shoved behind his knees.
 But investigators quickly closed their case on the theory that Johnson had simply fallen into the mat while reaching for one of his sneakers.